AlishaMechtley/SeedSQrrL/README.md

 #### To run Mitobim
 Organize your samples in a folder called RawReads, with individual samples underneath, in folders named named Sample_PXXXX_FG_IXXXX.
+When FG are any two letters.
 The (still gzipped) sample files go inside.
-For each sample, if there is a folder called redo inside, samples therein will be used instead:
+For each sample, if there is a folder called redo inside, samples therein will be used instead.

-Make sure all seeds are in a folder called seeds, and are named by the sample id (without the Sample_ part):
+Make sure all seeds are in a folder called seeds, and are named by the sample id (without the Sample_ part, should start with 'P00').

 Run ```$python automate_mitobim.py```